Geometry-Free View Synthesis: Transformers and no 3D Priors: Related Work

 Approaches which predict 3D representations mainly utilize layered representations such as layered depth images (LDIs) \cite{DBLP:conf/siggraph/ShadeGHS98, DBLP:journals/tog/HedmanASK17, DBLP:journals/tog/HedmanK18}, multi-plane images (MPIs) \cite{DBLP:journals/ijcv/SzeliskiG99, DBLP:journals/tog/ZhouTFFS18, DBLP:conf/cvpr/SrinivasanTBRNS19, DBLP:conf/cvpr/FlynnBDDFOST19} and variants thereof \cite{DBLP:journals/tog/PennerZ17, DBLP:conf/eccv/LiXDS20}.
 While this allows an efficient rendering of novel views from the obtained representations, their layered nature limits the range of novel views that can be synthesized with them.
 Another emerging approach \cite{DBLP:conf/eccv/MildenhallSTBRN20} represents a five dimensional light field directly with a multi-layer-perceptron (MLP), but still requires a large number of input views to correctly learn this MLP. \figapproachmerged

-In the case of novel view synthesis from a single view, SfM approaches cannot be used to estimate proxy geometries and early works relied on human interaction to obtain a scene model \cite{DBLP:conf/siggraph/HorryAA97}. \cite{DBLP:conf/iccv/SrinivasanWSRN17} uses a large scale, scene-specific light field dataset to learn CNNs which predict light fields from a single image. \cite{DBLP:conf/cvpr/LiuHS18} assumes that scenes can be represented by a fixed set of planar surfaces.
-To handle more general scenes, most methods rely on monocular depth estimation \cite{Ranftl2020, DBLP:conf/eccv/GargKC016, DBLP:conf/cvpr/GodardAB17, DBLP:conf/cvpr/ZhouBSL17, DBLP:conf/iccv/GodardAFB19} to predict warps \cite{DBLP:journals/tog/NiklausMYL19, DBLP:conf/cvpr/WilesGS020, DBLP:journals/corr/abs-2012-09855} or LDIs \cite{DBLP:journals/prl/DhamoTLNT19, DBLP:journals/tog/KopfMAQGCPFWYZH20, DBLP:conf/cvpr/ShihSKH20}, and \cite{DBLP:conf/cvpr/TuckerS20} directly predicts an MPI from a single view.
+In the case of NVS from a single view, SfM approaches cannot be used to estimate proxy geometries and early works relied on human interaction to obtain a scene model \cite{DBLP:conf/siggraph/HorryAA97}. \cite{DBLP:conf/iccv/SrinivasanWSRN17} uses a large scale, scene-specific light field dataset to learn CNNs which predict light fields from a single image. \cite{DBLP:conf/cvpr/LiuHS18} assumes that scenes can be represented by a fixed set of planar surfaces.
+To handle more general scenes, most methods rely on monocular depth estimation \cite{Ranftl2020, DBLP:conf/eccv/GargKC016, DBLP:conf/cvpr/GodardAB17, DBLP:conf/cvpr/ZhouBSL17, DBLP:conf/iccv/GodardAFB19} to predict warps \cite{DBLP:journals/tog/NiklausMYL19, DBLP:conf/cvpr/WilesGS020, DBLP:journals/corr/abs-2012-09855} or LDIs \cite{DBLP:journals/prl/DhamoTLNT19, DBLP:journals/tog/KopfMAQGCPFWYZH20, DBLP:conf/cvpr/ShihSKH20}. \cite{DBLP:conf/cvpr/TuckerS20} directly predicts an MPI, and \cite{hu2021worldsheet} a mesh.
 To handle disocclusions, most of these methods rely on adversarial losses, inspired by generative adversarial networks (GANs) \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}, to perform inpainting in these regions.
 However, the quality of these approaches quickly degrades for larger viewpoint changes because they do not model the uncertainty of the task.
-While adversarial losses can remedy an averaging effect over multiple possible realizations to some degree, our empirical results demonstrate the advantages of properly modeling the probabilistic nature of novel view synthesis from a single image.
+While adversarial losses can remedy an averaging effect over multiple possible realizations to some degree, our empirical results show the advantages of properly modeling the probabilistic nature of NVS from a single image.

 \textbf{Self-Attention and Transformers} The \emph{transformer} \cite{DBLP:conf/nips/VaswaniSPUJGKP17} is a sequence-to-sequence model that models interactions between learned representations of sequence elements by the so-called attention mechanism \cite{DBLP:journals/corr/BahdanauCB14, DBLP:conf/emnlp/ParikhT0U16}.
 Importantly, this mechanism does not introduce locality biases such as those present in \eg CNNs, as the importance and interactions of sequence elements are weighed regardless of their relative positioning.
 We build our autogressive transformer from the GPT-2 architecture \cite{radford2019language}, \ie multiple blocks of multihead self-attention, layer norm \cite{DBLP:journals/corr/BaKH16} and position-wise MLP.